Philemon Bliss: Congress

+Federal appointment

+President Abraham Lincoln appointed Bliss chief justice of the Supreme Court of Dakota Territory in 1861.
+He also served as associate justice of the Supreme Court of Missouri from 1868 through 1872.

 Later career

 After his retirement from the bench, Bliss became Law Dean for the University of Missouri, where he served until his death in Saint Paul, Minnesota in 1889.
 He is buried at the Columbia Cemetery in Columbia, Missouri.

 Legacy

 The Philemon Bliss Scholarship was established at the University of Missouri School of Law in his honor.